Kelvin-Helmholtz instability of AB interface in superfluid 3He

-The superfluid KH instability has also emerged as one of the possible mechanisms by which a sudden equilibrium could be reached in one ``glitch" between the angular momentum reservoirs of the superfluid and normal fractions of a spinning neutron star \cite{Melatos}.
-The sudden discontinuous glitch-like ``spin-up event" in the neutron star's rotation velocity was found to match in magnitude the angular velocity jump which one might expect in a typical KH instability event when the outward directed motion of quantized vortices across an interface between two different neutron condensates is calculated.
-New estimates of the superfluid fraction and its degeneracy temperature in the interior of a spinning neutron star indicate that superfluidity extends across the boundary of the inner crust and the central core \cite{Andersson}.
+In neutron star physics the superfluid KH instability has emerged as a possible mechanism by which equilibrium can be reached in one ``glitch" between the angular momentum reservoirs of the superfluid and normal fractions of a spinning neutron star \cite{Melatos}.
+The sudden discontinuous glitch-like ``spin-up event" in the neutron star's rotation velocity has been compared to the angular velocity jump which one expects in a KH instability event when the outward directed motion of quantized vortices across an interface between two different neutron condensates is calculated.
+Estimates of the superfluid fraction and its degeneracy temperature in the interior of a neutron star indicate that superfluidity extends across the boundary of the inner crust and the central core \cite{Andersson}.
 Unfortunately, the phase diagram of neutron superfluids in a strong density gradient much above nuclear densities is largely unknown.
-Moreover, the spherical geometry of the neutron star's interior complicates the KH response from that of the simple example in Fig.~\ref{Principle}.
+The spherical geometry of the neutron star's interior complicates the KH response from that of the simple example in Fig.~\ref{Principle}.
 This is illustrated by superfluid $^3$He measurements where the AB interface is a near concentric cylindrical surface within the rotating cylinder \cite{Krusius}.
-Nevertheless, the KH instability remains a plausible option in the neutron-star glitch problem.

-This report recapitulates an overview of the superfluid Kelvin-Helmholtz instability at the AB phase boundary, starting with a reminder about its analytical definition in Sec.~\ref{KH instability} and about experimental aspects in Sec.~\ref{Experimental}.
-For further details about these matters we refer to Ref.~\cite{KH-Review}.
-The results from so far unpublished measurements on the critical rotation velocity $\Omega_\mathrm{c}$ as a function of the three variables $T$, $P$ and $I_{\mathrm b}$ are summarized in Sec.~\ref{Results}.
-In Sec.~\ref{Analysis} the more general implications from the analysis are discussed.
-The results display good agreement between experiment and theory -- at higher temperatures without fitting parameters -- for a phenomenon which is not trivial either experimentally or theoretically.
-This harmony illustrates the power of the $^3$He superfluids as quantum model systems.
+Here we start with a brief overview of the superfluid KH model at the AB phase boundary, reminding about its analytical definition in Sec.~\ref{KH instability} and about experimental aspects in Sec.~\ref{Experimental}.
+For further details we refer to Ref.~\cite{KH-Review}.
+Measurements on the critical rotation velocity $\Omega_\mathrm{c}$ are summarized in Sec.~\ref{Results}.
+In Sec.~\ref{Analysis} the implications from the analysis are discussed.
+The results display good agreement with the theory for the KH instability and provide a powerful illustration of the $^3$He superfluids as quantum model systems.